docker-library/commit-warehouse/README.md

 ## Container running

-The Silverpeas 6 image requires one of the following database in order to be ran:
+The Silverpeas 6 image requires one of the following databases:
 * the open-source and recommended PostgreSQL database system,
 * the MS-SQLServer database system.